 I didn’t spend as much time on the Alexander Soft, because it was just too soft for my body type.
 When I was on my side on this mattress, my shoulder went all the way into it, and I barely needed a pillow.
 On a scale from 1 to 10 with 1 the firmest, this one was about a 7.
 I have trouble feeling the gradations between different soft mattresses (again, because of my body type), but I can say that this is one of the softer mattresses I’ve ever laid on.
 The Alexander Soft is best for:

 - Side or back sleepers of a slim or athletic build.
 If you sleep on your side and have bony hips and shoulders, you’ll need something that won’t cause pressure, and since you’re so light, you don’t need anything extra firm to keep you in proper alignment.

 - People that are used to extra soft mattresses.
 If you’ve slept very well on extra soft mattresses before, you’ll probably be fine on this one.

 Once again comparing it to the more well-known Tempurpedic brand, this is similar in feel to the Cloud Luxe.

 The Alexander hybrid is in between the firmness of the Soft and Medium.
 It’s a little bouncier because it uses coils under the foam instead of the high resiliency foam.
 On a scale from 1 to 10 where 10 is the firmest, this one is about a 6, which is good if you want something just a little softer than average.
+As a hybrid, it is bouncier than the all-foam models.
 The Hybrid is best for:

 - Side sleepers who don’t want their mattress to be too soft